mnovovil/AustinTrafficAccidentsToday/README.md

-# Visualization of Today's Traffic Accidents in Austin
+# Interactive Visualization of Today's Traffic Accidents in Austin

 By running the entire notebook we will visualize an up to date visulization of Traffic Accidents in Austin